GoTo's share price affected by multiple factors - president

-SINGAPORE, Dec 8 (Reuters) - The share price of Indonesian e-commerce giant GoTo has been affected by macroeconomic conditions, a free float of shares, and other factors out of the company's control, its president Patrick Cao said on Thursday.
+SINGAPORE, Dec 8 (Reuters) - The share price of Indonesian tech giant PT GoTo Gojek Tokopedia GOTO.JK has been affected by macroeconomic conditions, a free float of shares, and other factors out of the company's control, its president Patrick Cao said on Thursday.

+Indonesia's biggest tech firm, which offers ride-hailing, e-commerce and financial services, has struggled with losses since it went public in April.

-GoTo raised $1.1 billion in an initial public offering last year but its share price has mostly declined since then.
+GoTo raised $1.1 billion from its IPO but its shares have plunged by 70% since and sank 6.5% on Thursday.

 ((kanupriya.kapoor@thomsonreuters.com;))